45 Ways to Have a Healthy Sex Life After 40

 Apply Halloween Traditions, Part 1

-Pumpkin seeds contain zinc, which can help improve testosterone.
+Pumpkin seeds contain zinc, which can help boost testosterone.

 Apply Halloween Traditions, Part 2